 We loved the visual impact of a halo.
-A complete and never ending ending circle.
+A complete and never ending circle.
 It’s a universally occurring shape found in nature, science, space and across religions.
 Initially, we’d planned to spell it as HALOS but we got an email from an American rock band who already had the rights to the name.
 Rather than change it completely, we decided to just reshape the spelling.

 PHOTOGRAPHY: JEFF HAHN